GoogleCloudPlatform/training-data-analyst/courses/data-engineering/demos/covid19/pipeline.md

         order by state, county
 ```

 We simply select all data from the view and order it according to the most common use case.
 We are effectively duplicating data; however, in this case, that is a small price to pay for the much improved performance of BI Engine.
 The current dataset is really small (<10 MB at this writing) so we could duplicate it 50x before getting charged even a penny per month for storage.
 You can confirm that BI Engine is in use when you see the lightning symbol above a chart or table.
-Also you'll notice the performance improvement: the COVID dashboard I've shared responds in miliseconds with BI Engine vs. seconds without.
+Also you'll notice the performance improvement: the COVID dashboard shared above responds in miliseconds with BI Engine vs. seconds without.
 BI Engine has a decent free tier (1GB RAM at time of writing) so using it in this dashboard is a no-brainer.
 If our dataset were larger, we would use [partitioning](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/courses/data-engineering/demos/partition.md) and [clustering](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/courses/data-engineering/demos/clustering.md) along with BI Engine to realize performance improvements; however, this one is too small to benefit.

 BigQuery [materialized views](https://cloud.google.com/bigquery/docs/materialized-views-intro) are now in beta.
 Hopefully in the future, BI Engine will work with them and the workaround described here will longer be necessary.